MigSor/phase2-store-miguel/README.md

 **Key Features:**

--  **Zero-Coding Mock API:** Get a full fake REST API with zero coding in less than 30 seconds (seriously).
-Perfect for quick prototyping and mocking.

--  **Developer-Friendly:** Created with <3 for front-end developers who need a quick back-end solution for their projects.

 -  **Client-Side Routing:** The project also uses `react-router-dom` for client-side routing, allowing for smooth navigation between different parts of the application.

 -  **E-commerce Simulation:** Fakestore was created to mimic an e-commerce website, offering a sample selection of men's and women's clothing, jewelry, and electronics.